 Weve put together these instructions for SSL Certificate Installation Instructions.
 Please be aware, getting an SSL certificate costs an annual fee to GoDaddy or the provider of your choice.
 You can purchase a certificate through GoDaddy even if your domain is registered with another provider.
 We do not support SSL Certificates from iPage.

-- Add CSR to your Godaddy account It will look like this: BEGIN CERTIFICATE REQUEST-
+3. Add CSR to your Godaddy account It will look like this (this is just an example):

 - Next to your New Certificate, click Manage.